GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/framework/flask/index.md

 apt-get install gluu-oxd-server
 ```

-To use the oxd-node library, you will need:
+To use the oxd-python library, you will need:

 - A valid OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server) or Google.
 - An active installation of the [oxd-server](../../../install/index.md) running on the same server as the client application.